Use up those ripe bananas and have a slice of Banana Pineapple Cake! This old family favorite is simple to make and a taste of home.

 Banana Pineapple Cake

-Preheat the oven to 350°F. Grease a 10 inch fluted tube pan with butter or cooking spray, and dust with flour.
+- Preheat the oven to 350°F. Grease a 10-inch fluted tube pan or bundt pan with butter or cooking spray, and dust with flour.
 Set aside.